-The Assembly recommended that:2
+The Assembly recommended that:

-- o "Smallpox vaccination should be discontinued in every country except for investigators at special risk" and - "No country should now require vaccination certificates from international travelers."
+- 3 30 - "Smallpox vaccination should be discontinued in every country except for investigators at special risk" and

+"No country should now require vaccination certificates from international travelers."

-More than two and a half years had elapsed since October, 1977,3 when a 23-year-old hospital cook in Merka, Somalia, became ill with smallpox.
+Four years have now elapsed since October, 197, when a 23-year-old hospital cook in Merka, Somalia, became ill with smallpox.
 He represented the last known case in a continuing human-to-human chain of infection extending back more than 3,000 years.
-Two additional smallpox cases were recorded in 1978 in Birmingham, England, the result of a tragic laboratory accident.4 However, intensive search throughout recently infected areas and the investigation of countless rumors stimulated by the offer of a substantial reward, revealed no other cases.
+Two additional smallpox cases were recorded in 1978 in Birmingham, England, the result of a tragic laboratory accident.
+However, intensive search throughout recently infected areas and the investigation of countless rumors stimulated by the offer of a substantial reward, have revealed no other cases.